Marlins - Red Sox Prediction, Pick, How To Watch

 Why The Red Sox Could Cover The Spread

-The Red Sox have a top-ten offense in baseball this year.
+The Red Sox offense was bad last night, and that is two games in a row they have managed to score just one run.
+In their last five games, they have scored four or fewer runs in each of them.
+Still, the Red Sox have a top-ten offense in baseball this year.
 They are seventh in the majors in runs scored, while being top ten in batting average, on-base percentage, and slugging percentage on the year.
-In the last five games, the bats have struggled though.
-The Red Sox have scored 12 runs in five games, good for just 2.4 runs per game.
-That is half of their average of 4.99 on the season.
+The offense needs to find its rhythm though.
+With an average of nearly five runs a game this year, they have not hit that mark in their last six games.

-While the Red Sox are struggling at the plate, Justin Turner is having a nice month.
-He has hits in 13 of his last 15 games.
-Turner is hitting .315 on the month with 20 RBIs and five home runs.
-In the series with the White Sox, he did struggle a little.
-He drove in just one run while collecting just two hits in 12 at-bats.
+Alex Verdugo drove in the run last night in a return from a short absence.
+He is having a solid month, hitting .337 on the month with 11 RBIs.
+He has also scored 13 times while hitting ten doubles and three triples.
+While he has five home runs on the year, it has been a while since he hit one.
+His last home run was on May 1st.
+While Verdugo has been hot, Rafael Devers has not been.
+Devers is hitting just .230 on the month but does have five home runs and 13 RBIs.
+Devers only has three RBIs in his last nine games though, as he has struggled with runners in scoring position.

-Masataka Yoshida joined Turner in the struggles in the last series.
-On the year, Yoshida is ninth in the majors with a .299 batting average.
-He went just two for 11 in the series, scoring a run.
-This month he is hitting .259 while driving in eight and scoring ten times.
+Kaleb Ort will be the man starting the game today.
+While Ort will start today, it will most likely be an opener situation.
+On the year he has a 5.79 ERA with a 1.55 WHIP.
+He has made just one start on the year.
+That was on June 18th against the Yankees.
+He went 2.1 innings, giving up two hits, a home run, and two runs scored.
+The Red Sox did win that game 6-2.

 Final Marlins-Red Sox Prediction & Pick